manishkolla/GenAI_University_Chatbot/README.md

-# A New Generative Approach to Optimize the Network and Server Load of Websites
+# A New Generative Approach to Optimize the Network and Server Load of Websites (University Chatbot)

 # **Application Manual**